-But, if you do not enter anything on the fields, then Yoast SEO will automatically use your site’s title as your website name.
+However, if you do not enter anything in the fields, then Yoast SEO automatically use your site’s title as your website name.

-Then, the next option is to choose whether this website is run by a company or an individual person.
-If it’s a company, you will be asked to provide a company name, and you can also upload a company logo.
+Then, the next option is to choose whether a company or a person run this website.
+If it’s a company, you get asked to provide a company name, and you can also upload a company logo.

-Next, open the ‘Webmaster tools’ tab.
-And, if you’ve any knowledge about SEO, then you’ve probably heard that each of the popular search engines like Google, Yahoo, Bing, Yandex, and Alexa allow site owners to add their sites using webmaster tools.
+Next, open the ‘Webmaster Tools‘ tab.
+Moreover, if you’ve any knowledge about SEO, then you’ve probably heard that each of the popular search engines like Google, Yahoo, Bing, Yandex, and Alexa allow site owners to add their sites using webmaster tools.

-Using Webmaster tools you’ll be able to see insights and other relevant data about your site from specific search engines.But, for that, you need to verify your site to see those exclusive data.
-You’ve to add a meta tag to your site or upload a file to your site.
-Whether most of the beginners are afraid to add meta tags.
-That’s way Yoast put this option in to ease the process.
-So, simply add the meta code that you received from the search engines in the respective fields.
+Most of the beginners are afraid to add meta tags, that’s why Yoast put this option in to ease the process.
+So, add the meta code that you received from the search engines in the respective fields.

 Now, we’ll be going to the section ‘Titles & Metas’ which has several tabs, but we’ll cover them one by one.

-This is where you can choose the symbol you want to use a separator between titles.
-‘Dash’ is the default option (recommended), you can use it if you are unsure which symbol to choose.
+It is where you can choose the symbol you want to use a separator between titles.
+‘Dash’ is the default option (recommended); you can use it if you are unsure of which symbol to choose.

 As well as, here you can also disable readability and keyword analysis tab which appear under the Yoast SEO metabox when you are writing a post.
 Just leave them enabled (Recommended).

-Then, it’s the ‘Homepage’ tab, by default you will see these fields pre-filled with title-template.
-Title templates is a way to pull the title and other meta information as organized.
+Then, it’s the ‘Homepage’ tab, by default, you see these fields pre-filled with title-template.
+Title templates are a way to pull the title and other meta information as organized.

-My recommendation is to write your own title, because you may want a specific title for the Homepage.
-Now, inter you site description and click the ‘Save’ button.
+My recommendation is to write your title, because you may want a specific title for the Homepage.
+Now, enter your site description and click the ‘Save’ button.

 Here, you can set titles and meta for posts, pages, media, and other custom post types.
-And, this site-wide title and meta description will be used if you forgot to add title and meta description for an individual post.
+Also, this site-wide title and meta description used if you forgot to add title and meta description for an individual post.

 My recommendation using only the post title as the title template and leaving the description fields blank for all post types here.

-Now, from the ‘Archive’ tab you have to set title and meta settings for author and date archive pages or any special page such as search and 404 (not found – important for SEO) pages.
+Now, from the ‘Archive’ tab you have to set the title and meta settings for author and date archive pages or any particular page such as search and 404 (not found – important for SEO) pages.

 This tab is just for some additional settings like you can disable picking up descriptions from Dmoz or Yahoo directories for your pages.
-We leave all of them here because for now, it’s not important.
+We leave all of them here because for now, and it’s not essential.

-<head> section.
-It’ll help Facebook pick up the right thumbnail and page information while a post from your website will be shared on Facebook.
+It’ll help Facebook pick up the right thumbnail and page information while a post from your website shares on Facebook.

 Next option is to provide a thumbnail for your homepage with SEO title and description.
-Because this image and description will be used when someone shares the homepage of your site on Facebook.
+This image and description get uses when someone shares the homepage of your site on Facebook.

-Then, you can provide a default thumbnail image URL and it will be used for all articles that do not have a thumbnail or any other image in it.
+Then, you can provide a default thumbnail image URL, and it uses for all articles that do not have a thumbnail or any other image in it.

-Concerning this point, Yoast WordPress SEO makes it super easy to create XML sitemaps in WordPress site.
-This section is also divided into different tabs.
+Concerning this point, Yoast WordPress SEO makes it super easy to create XML sitemaps for WordPress site.
+This section also has different tabs.
 So, let’s walk you through them.

 You’ll see the first tab is ‘General’ but before going forward at first make sure the ‘XML Sitemaps’ option is enabled.